Dec 8, 2014

 EBay have questions being posed in their support forums, but have provided no obvious public statements on the issues raised.

-We welcome HMRC’s clarity on the need for the online platform providers to take responsibility for facilitating merchants to trade tax compliantly,” said John McCarthy, CEO of Taxamo.
+We welcome HMRC’s clarity on the need for the online platform providers to take responsibility for facilitating businesses to trade tax compliantly,” said John McCarthy, CEO of Taxamo.
 He continued, “However, with the increased level of business awareness, and such clarity from the authorities, there really is no excuse for online sellers being left in the dark over how the platforms and payment services that they rely on are going to deliver what the law requires in order for them to trade legally.
 With 23 days to go there is still time for the platforms to communicate on how their systems will work to meet the requirements, or should a compliant service not be in place, to integrate an off-the-shelf compliance system, such as our own, to immediately support merchant compliance.”

 What are the EU VAT changes that will take place on the 1st of January 2015?